Huw-J-Williams/PalmerChem_Software/code_formatting.md

 ## Bits and Bobs
 - if x =/= if x is not None
 - Never use bare `except`, and minimise the amount of code in `try` clauses
 - Explicitly return (when something else does return).
 Relatedly, return the same number of objects
+- ***Never use global variables***